Why Is A Silo Mentality Killing Your Growth Strategy?

 Why do silos harm growth and innovation?

-Silos create competing subcultures within a business.
+A silo mentality creates competing subcultures within a business.
 This limits ways of working and communication between business units, but it also reduces social interaction and trust between people working for the same business.
 Digital silos disrupt information and knowledge sharing which is essential for CRO.

 This is why large organisations can be bureaucratic and slow to adapt to both internal and external demands for change.
 This often damages the customer experience because it becomes difficult to respond swiftly to changes in customer needs or preferences.